 Once the broadcast is finished, users will be redirected to a decentralized VeVID authentication service.
-Only authorized personnel who have been allowed in advance can access these temporary accounts.
-Even if someone manages to compromise one of those accounts, all other entities will immediately know it because the broadcasted message will also contain this entity’s public key that can’t be changed.
+Only authorized personnel allowed in advance can access these temporary accounts.

 How to Create a Business Continuity Plan for my Wallet

 Crypto investors should have a backup plan in place for their funds.
-They are free to take the chance, but they should be aware that their money is handled responsibly and that transactions are carried out methodically with transparent processes and multiple safeguards.
+They are free to take the chance, but they should know that their money is handled responsibly and that transactions are carried out methodically with transparent processes and multiple safeguards.

 Why Does your Company Need a Business Continuity Plan?

-From this example, we can see that there is a need to plan if something happens to your key management personnel.
-Effectively, it would help if you thought about dealing with business continuity and disaster recovery before you need it and not the other way around.
 The death of key personnel is one of the risks you face and one of the most challenging situations to resolve.
-It took the company months to recover from this tragic event, and the organization can learn from its experience.
+The company took months to recover from this tragic event, and the organization can learn from its experience.

-Some key points on how to prepare your company before something terrible happens to your team.
+Some key points on preparing your company before something terrible happens to your team.

 1- Communication framework: establish a secure, reliable, and documented communication framework to help your team in case of a disaster.